lepture/authlib/docs/flask/2/grants.rst

 --------------

-The implicit grant type is usually used in a browser, when resource owner granted the access, access token is issued in the redirect URI, there is no missing implementation, which means it can be easily registered with::
+The implicit grant type is usually used in a browser, when resource owner granted the access, an access token is issued in the redirect URI, there is no missing implementation, which means it can be easily registered with::